Published May 25, 2010

 The sale was very much in line with the Independence Party platform, and it was heavily opposed by the Left-Green counsellors, in keeping with their platform and outspoken policy.
 I do not want my government selling off or privatizing Iceland’s resources, and if I am to vote for you, I need to know where you stand on that issue.
 And many others.
 They are important, polarizing ones!

 It would be easy for me to say “Left-Greens are the only party I will work with.”
-Is that true?